MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-supported-platforms.md

 # Supported platforms for MIM 2016

 This table describes the supported platforms and version for each component of Microsoft Identity Manager 2016.
-The versions marked with a * are only supported in MIM 2016 service pack 1 with latest hotfix.
+The versions marked with a * are only supported in MIM 2016 service pack 1 with the latest hotfix.

 | **MIM component** | **Platform** | **Version** |